 Additional Loan Guidelines

-USDA funding can be used for new or existing property, or to make repairs and renovations to the property, as long as the home is owner-occupied.
+USDA funding can be used for new or existing property, or to make repairs and renovations to property, as long as the home is owner-occupied.
 Loans can also be used for refinancing purposes.
 Installation of energy-savings features and cost-reducing improvements may qualify for financing under the program.
 Some fees and customary processing and filing fees are assessed on every loan, and borrowers are responsible for payment of taxes, utilities, and normal costs of home ownership.

 For additional information about this comprehensive guaranteed loan program, visit the USDA Rural Development site, or contact a participating lender in your area.
 While homes in Fort Belvoir might not qualify, land just across the Potomac might fit the bill.